Faculty and Staff Reporting Guidelines

 1. If you do not feel comfortable addressing the concern directly with the individual, we encourage you to report any incidents to your supervisor or chair.

-2. If you prefer to contact someone outside of your department, you may contact Martha Boyer, Human Resources Officer for SDM at mmboyer@buffalo.edu or Dr. Latifa Bairam, Director, Equity, Diversity and Inclusion at thikriat@buffalo.edu.
+2. If you prefer to contact someone outside of your department, you may contact Martha Boyer, human resources officer for the SDM at mmboyer@buffalo.edu, Dr. Simone Duarte, associate dean for faculty affairs, equity, diversity and inclusion (EDI), at simonedu@buffalo.edu, or Ms. Jessica Scates, director of EDI operations, at jmscates@buffalo.edu.

-3. If relevant, you may also contact UBSDM sexual harassment prevention advisors: Martha Boyer, Human Resources Officer for SDM at mmboyer@buffalo.edu or Jessica Scates, Director of Operations, Equity, Diversity and Inclusion at jmscates@buffalo.edu
+3. If relevant, you may also contact the UBSDM's sexual harassment prevention advisors: Martha Boyer, human resources officer, at mmboyer@buffalo.edu or Jessica Scates, director of operations, equity, diversity and inclusion, at jmscates@buffalo.edu

 Anonymous Reporting

-1. If you do not feel comfortable addressing the concern directly, you may share your concern/feedback anonymously via the linked google form.
+1. If you do not feel comfortable addressing the concern directly, you may share your concern/feedback anonymously.
 Submission of your report indicates agreement to comply with HIPAA regulations.
-The Director of Equity, Diversity, and Inclusion will reviews and responds to all reports1
+The director of equity, diversity, and inclusion will review and respond to all reports1

 2. In situations where you prefer to place an anonymous report in confidence, outside of the School of Dental Medicine, you are encouraged to submit a report via EthicsPoint, a confidential reporting service.
-Do NOT enter any patient identifying information beyond what is required in the template fields.
+Do NOT enter any patient identifying information beyond what is required in the form submission fields.
 Submission of your report indicates agreement to comply with HIPAA regulations.
 Reports will be sent to UB by EthicsPoint anonymously and confidentially.
-EthicsPoint makes these reports available only to specific individuals within the University who are charged with evaluating the report, based on the type of violation and location of the incident.
-Each of these report recipients has had training in keeping these reports in the utmost confidence.
-Visit www.buffalo.ethicspoint.com or call 844-678-0455 for more information.
+EthicsPoint makes these reports available only to specific individuals within the university who are charged with evaluating the report, based on the type of violation and location of the incident.
+Each of these report recipients has received training on maintaining the utmost confidence regarding these reports.
+Visit the EthicsPoint website or call 844-678-0455 for more information.

 Reporting Workplace Violence and Bullying